|

 AIBEA never compromised or gave up even momentarily its objective of

-a point of history that from Bank level to the Pillai committee AIBEA
+point of history that from Bank level to the Pillai committee AIBEA not

-not only represented officers' case logically but also offered its hand
+only represented officers' case logically but also offered its hand of

-of co-operation to government and Bankers to run the Industry
+co-operation to government and Bankers to run the Industry effectively

-effectively realising the need for co-ordinating officers and employees
+realising the need for co-ordinating officers and employees in a service

-in a service Industry like Banking for realisation of common objectives
+Industry like Banking for realisation of common objectives of

 credit to needy sector and so on and so forth and from these tasks the